 Like the other Our Whole Lives programs for different age groups, this comprehensive, developmentally appropriate program introduces key topics like values, body image, gender and sexual identity, peer pressure, and healthy relationships with sensitivity and inclusiveness, yet without specifically religious doctrine or reference.
 We have fun while learning about our bodies and our lives in a safe environment.
 Youth who take these classes become more informed in facts, leading to better decision-making and healthier lives.

-• HOW: Contact Heather Southard at 719-360-3858 to register by September 30th
+• HOW: Contact Heather Southard at 719-360-3858 to register

 Connect